-To have city staff look up your floodplain information, fill out the Floodplain Information Request Form (PDF) and either fax it to 605-642-1337 or drop it off in-person at the Planning and Development Services Center at: 625 5th Street Second Floor
+To have city staff look up your floodplain information, fill out the Floodplain Information Request Form (PDF) and either fax it to 605-642-1337 or drop it off in-person at the Building & Development Office at: 625 N. 5th Street, 2nd Floor

 Floodplain Map Changes

 Floodplain maps are periodically updated and revised to reflect changing conditions, such as impacts of flooding, new topography, land development, updated mapping studies, and construction of floodplain improvements.

 Floodplain map changes can take several forms such as:

 Conditional Letters of Map Revision (CLOMRs)

 Conditional Letters of Map Revision based on Fill (CLOMRFs)

 Flood Insurance Rate Maps (FIRMs) or Digital Flood Insurance Rate Maps (DFRIMs)